arnereabel/arnereabel/README.md

 - 👋 Hi, I’m @arnereabel
 - 👀 I’m interested in robotics(welding) and programming
-- 🌱 tello drone collision detection study,
+- 🌱 tello drone collision detection study, flutter app with tflite model prediction
 - 💞️ I’m looking to collaborate on everything.
 - 📫 How to reach me arnereabel@gmail.com